Smileye-v/old-blog/_posts/template.md

 ---
-title: Sample Post - Markdown Syntax
+title: 样式模板
 commentable: flase
-Edit: 2018-11-14
+Edit: 2020-04-14
 mathjax: true
 mermaid: true
-tags: tag1 tag2 tag3
+tags:
-categories: sample post
+categories: technology
 description: This is a sample post testing and demonstrating all the markdown syntaxes.
 In the description you can also use markdowns to do *A* **B** ***C*** and `D` and other stuff like a [link](https://yk-liu.github.io).
 ---